 Mentoring can take place in any setting.
 There are no hard and fast rules.

 What to talk about

-Topics you could talk about with ShadowTech participants include:
+Topics you could talk about with ShadowTech Teacher participants include:

-- The importance of growing their employability skills – teamwork, communication skills, a positive attitude, willingness to learn, resilience, self-management and thinking skills.
+- The importance of growing students employability skills – teamwork, communication skills, a positive attitude, willingness to learn, resilience, self-management and thinking skills.

-- How they could prepare themselves for a career in IT – school subject choices, the variety of tertiary education options and the value of exploring possibilities before making final decisions.
+- How they could prepare students for a career in IT – school subject choices, the variety of tertiary education options and the value of exploring possibilities before making final decisions.

 Your biggest gift to the students’, above all else, is your genuine interest in helping them explore and understand your industry and how it works.

 In the future, if you would like to continue to mentor in a more formal way, further information is available on the Careers New Zealand.